ShadowMaster223/SteveHClient/CONTRIBUTING.md

 # How To Help
 Thank you for considering to contribute!
-Here are some things you can help with, in no particular order:
+Do a pull request